davidralphlewis/binaryephemera/_notes/Coward-Tim-Clare.md

 Author: [[Tim-Clare]]

-An exploration of anxiety, both scientific and personal.
-Tim Clare suffers from extreme anxiety and panic attacks and attempts different methods in order to cure it.
+An exploration of anxiety, both scientific and personal. [[Tim-Clare]] suffers from extreme anxiety and panic attacks and attempts different methods in order to cure it.
 There is a lot of scientific research in this book where it can get a bit lost in the technical detail, but the descriptions of his personal experiments to cure himself are engaging.

 ## Key Ideas